Los Angeles, California

 Vancouver, B.C., Canada

 Did you know that IAPBP is active on Instagram?
 We are!
 And we absolutely love reposting member images.
 Members can catch our eye by using the hashtag #birthphotogs for a chance to be featured / reposted.
-We recently polled our members asking them to share their favorite birth photography feeds.
-Our members are amazing and wow did they send us some wonderful Instagram feeds!
+We recently polled our amazing members asking them to share their favorite birth photography Instagram feeds.
 This is just a handful of industry favorites and we want to share them all with you, so starting this week, we will start a new feature here on the IAPBP blog: Follow Friday!
-Each Friday we will post and feature a beautiful birth photography Instagram account.
+Each Friday we will post and feature a few beautiful birth photography Instagram feeds for you to follow with us.
 We hope you’ll check back often.
 If you are a birth photographer and would like to be featured on Follow Friday please feel free to post a link to your account in the comments.
 Thank you to each of these amazing photographers for sharing their art and the beauty of birth….

 Be sure to check back each Friday for more beautiful birth Instagram feeds to follow!